paul-rosero/Massage-Spa/spec.md

 - [x] Include user input validations cant create blank inputs for massage_spa or client.
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code have a readme.md

 Confirm
 - [x] You have a large number of small Git commits